jrmarquard/COMP2911-Game/README.md

 - **Week 9**: Have a working application to present to the tutorial by week 10.
 A working application means:
     - Application needs to be displayed on screen
     - At least one maze design implemented
     - User needs to be able to play at least one game mode
+- **Week 10**: Imrprove the application with functional features; appearance is secondary.
+    - Implement a menu system
+    - Add a second game mode
+    - Improve display of maze

 #### Goals (bastardised user stories):
 - User needs to be able to start game, change settings, exit application